 I am going to be the first to admit that we have had this problem… several times, in fact.
 We have a German Shepherd and a cat (we used to have three cats! gasp!), and sometimes they just plain stink.
 Of course, when that happens, you give your pets a bath, but that doesn’t fix the smells clinging to your furniture, drapes, bedding, etc.

-So, if your home (like mine), occasionally gets that musty odor, here are some tips for getting rid of bad house smells.
+So, if your home (like mine), occasionally gets that musty odor (and pesky dust bunnies), here are some tips for getting rid of bad house smells.

 Open the Windows